abhrac/Transfer_Learning/README.md

-# Action_Image_Classification
+# Transfer_Learning
-A Deep Learning based construct for classifying Action Images
+An illustration of transfer learning based image classification.